exVertex/tic-tac-toe/README.md

 **Creator**: Petra Tanković

 #### List of not yet implemented features:
-- Ability to play the game in the single player mode
+- Ability to reset the game with a reset button
-- Ability to play the game in the two player mode
+- Optimised code